-Investing in federal health research is one of the most important actions Congress takes.
-It produces longer, healthier lives, a stronger economy, and continued global leadership.
-We face serious health challenges, like Alzheimer's disease.
-Yet, progress, especially in Alzheimer's research fueled by past bipartisan Congressional action, shows what focused, sustained federal commitment can achieve.
+Investing in federal health research is one of Congress' most important means to improve the lives of people in every community across the country.
+This research produces longer, healthier lives, a stronger economy, and continued global leadership.
+We face serious health challenges.
+Yet progress, especially in Alzheimer's research fueled by past bipartisan Congressional action, shows what focused, sustained federal commitment can achieve.
 The cost of inaction - in lives, health care dollars, and competitiveness - is far greater than the cost of investment.
 By providing robust, predictable funding across the entire health research ecosystem, Congress empowers researchers, clinicians, and public health professionals working to solve our most pressing health problems.

-The Alzheimer's Association and AIM look forward to continuing our longstanding bipartisan collaboration with Congress to combat Alzheimer's and all other dementia, as well as with HHS leadership.
+The Alzheimer's Association and AIM look forward to continuing our longstanding bipartisan collaboration with Congress to combat Alzheimer's and all other dementia.
 Working together, we can support ongoing research, translate science into meaningful care and support, promote brain health, and ultimately find cures.
 We urge you to continue to make federal health research a top priority and enact the funding increases needed to accelerate discovery, improve health, and secure a better future for all Americans.